About the Mission

-- is Northern Nevada’s largest faith-based provider of services to the needy and homeless, with 150 warm, clean beds for men, women, and children and nearly 500,000 meals served annually.
+- is one of Northern Nevada’s largest faith-based providers of services to the needy and homeless, serving nearly 500,000 meals annually

-- operates a men’s residence, women’s shelter, emergency lodging (for women and children), transitional/rental housing, warehouse, and four thrift stores.
+- owns and operates a warehouse, transitional/rental housing, Journey Church, and four thrift stores.

-- ministers to the community through numerous outreaches and services, including a food pantry, holiday meals, coat and blanket drives, and annual “Random Acts of Kindness” events in low-income neighborhoods.
+- ministers to the community through numerous outreaches and services, including a weekly food pantry, holiday meals, coat and blanket drives, monthly Pop-Up Pantries, and annual “Random Acts of Kindness” events in low-income neighborhoods.

 Our Dedicated Staff